 All Abyss Scuba Diving staff are instructors and are more than happy to help you with any gear requirements!
 If you would like to come in to our store prior to your course to try on or ask questions about any of the gear, we are open 7 days a week!

 If you have an appetite for excitement and adventure, odds are you can become an avid PADI scuba diver.
 You'll also want to keep in mind these requirements:

 - 12 years old.
 Because of equipment restraints, we set the minimum weight of students at 45kg.

 - Students under 15 who successfully complete the course will qualify for the PADI Junior Open Water Diver certification, which they may upgrade to PADI Open Water Diver certification upon reaching 15.
-You must be at least 13 years old to take scuba lessons online with PADI eLearning, due to international internet laws.
+Children under the age of 13 require parent or guardian permission to register for PADI eLearning.
 If you're younger, you can still learn to dive – just have your parent or legal guardian contact ABYSS SCUBA DIVING.

 Physical: For safety, all students complete a brief scuba medical questionnaire that asks about medical conditions that could be a problem while diving.
 If none of these applies, you sign the form and you're ready to start.
 If any of these apply to you, as a safety precaution your dive physician (SPUMS) must assess the condition as it relates to diving and sign a medical form that confirms that you're fit to dive.
 In some areas, local laws require all scuba students to consult with a physician before entering the course.

 Waterskills: Before completing the PADI Open Water Diver course, your instructor will have you demonstrate basic water skills comfort by having you:

 - swim 200 metres (or 300 metres in mask, fins and snorkel).
 There is no time limit for this, and you may use any swimming strokes you want.